Last updated on February 11th, 2020 at 04:00 pm

 Start by taking a photo at +/- 0 EV Metering for the mid-range of tones of your scene, then take one at -2 EV and one at +2 EV.
 In doing so, this will ensure proper image exposure and you’ll be ready to create your HDR image.

-It’s often hard to decipher which HDR software will work best for you, so we’ve broken down 5 of the top HDR photography software that will help to give you incredible and dynamic images: Aurora HDR, Easy HDR, Photomatix Pro, HDR Projects 4 and Oloneo HDR.
+It’s often hard to decipher which HDR software will work best for you, so we’ve broken down 5 of the top HDR photography software that will help to give you incredible and dynamic images

 Top 5 Best HDR Software for Mac and Windows PC

-Aurora HDR 2018 (Apply code: madestuffeasy for 10% discount) was developed by Macphun alongside world-famous HDR photographer, Trey Ratcliff.
+Aurora HDR 2019 is developed by Skylum alongside world-famous HDR photographer, Trey Ratcliff.
 Their purpose is to make the often intimidating process of editing HDR photos easy.
 And today, it’s been downloaded over 1.7 million times with over 100 million photos edited.
+The latest version is enabled with AI Quantum HDR Engine.

 In less than 2 years, Aurora HDR has edited an incredible amount of images with 72% of current users claiming to have made Aurora HDR their primary HDR photo editor (even if that required switching from another software).

-Using Aurora 2018, you’ll be able to create natural looking end results with your bracketed set of images.
+Using Skylum Aurora 2019, you’ll be able to create natural-looking end results with your bracketed set of images.
 Edit the photo with additional filters and explore over 100 tools and features for different types of HDR photos.

 There is up to 4x improvement in RAW image processing as well as up to 200% faster merging and masking performance.
 It also allows for natural or extreme HDR, so you can experiment with a wide range of creative effects depending upon your own style.